abishekatp/notes/notes/QC/100_SS_Classical_Information.md

 Here $ NOT|0\rangle $ is matrix multiplication NOT applied on a column vector for state 0 of a binary system.

-#### How can we compute some matrix M that is equivalent of applying function f?
+### How can we compute some matrix M that is equivalent of applying function f?

 We have seen that the matrices in the matrix operation represent some mathematical function applied on some classical state.
 How can we find this matrix when we know the kind of function we want to apply. $ |f(a)\rangle$ is a function applied to some vector a, where the fucntion is `f:Σ->Σ`.

-We have seen about `ketbra` operation in dirac notation section.
-When we know what is the output for each input, then we can apply the `ketbra` opertion for each of these output(as column vector) and input(as a row vector) vectors.
-After that if we sum all the resultant 2 dimensional matrices we will get a matrix M that represent the input output relationship that we need.
+When we know what is the output for each input, then we can do the matrix multiplication of each of the output(as column vector) and input(as a row vector) vectors.
+After that if we sum all the resulting n dimensional square matrices we will get a matrix M that represent the input output relationship, where n is the number of classical state of the system.

 $$ M = \sum_{a ∈ \Sigma} |f(a)\rangle \langle a|$$

 For example the following equations compute the matrix for NOT operation on the torch light that we have discussed previously.
 Here $\Sigma$ = {OFF, ON} or you can think of equivalent binary operation.
 Our function will be f(ON) = OFF and f(OFF) = ON.